Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-11-Create-insider-risk-policies.md

 ## Review
 In this lab, you will complete the following tasks:
 + Process of setting up an insider risk policy.
-+ Enable the Audit log search capability (SKIP if you did the setup lab task to enable the audit log.
 + Apply to all insider risk management policies.
 + Create policy.